82 Years

 How long will my divorce take?

 Depending on whether you file a contested or uncontested divorce, your case could take anywhere from six months to one year or longer.
-Our legal team however, can help you obtain temporary orders that protect your interests while details of the divorce are being resolved.
-(I would state that the soonest you can be divorced in Colorado is 92 days; however, depending on whether you file …..)
+Our legal team, however, can help you obtain temporary orders that protect your interests while details of the divorce are being resolved.
+The earliest possible timeframe for finalizing a divorce is 92 days from the point of filing and serving the other party.
+However, the process generally extends beyond this period, contingent upon the promptness with which the parties can come to agreements or appear before a judge for the final hearing.

 Common Law Marriage and Divorce Attorneys in Denver